theunicornguild/myrent/03_renters/05_python_1_creating_renters.md

 Its a simple django template that uses the form that we sent thru the context, then we used crispy forms to make the form a little bit prettier all while extending from the base.html file at the block main location

 ### Creating a Form
-#I think its better to create the form before the using it in the view

 Now let’s create the form before we go any further, so in the `main` folder create a file and name it `forms.py` with the following information

 ```python